msyamkumar/cs220-f20-projects/lab-p1/README.md

 Downloading files from GitHub (the site hosting this document) is a little tricky for those new to it.
 Follow these steps careful:

-1. left-click on "hello.py"
+1. Left-click on "hello.py"
-2. right-click on the "Raw" button
+2. Right-click on the "Raw" button
 3. Choose "Save Link As..." (or similar)
 4. Save the file in your "lab1" folder